readmeio/marketplace/components/Banner/readme.md

 ## Overview

-Banners can be used to visually highlight important information, announcements, or calls to action directly inside a page or across your entire site.
+Banners can be used to visually highlight important information, announcements, or calls to action directly inside a page.
+You can customize the message, text, and colors, as well as the position whether it's inline or at the top of the header.

 <img src="banner.png" width="800" />